Siege of Famagusta: Background

-The siege
+Siege

 Marcantonio Bragadin led the defence of Famagusta with Lorenzo Tiepolo, Captain of Paphos, and general Astorre Baglioni (the last "Governor" of Venetian Cyprus).

 The Ottoman forces kept pressure on for eleven months, while their artillery relentlessly pounded the city's bulwarks.
 According to Venetian chroniclers, about 6,000 garrison troops stood against some 250,000 Turks with 1,500 cannons, backed by about 150 ships enforcing a naval blockade to stave off any reinforcements.
 These numbers are, however, likely exaggerated.

 The besieged garrison of Famagusta put up a heroic struggle lasting well beyond the most optimistic assumptions, against far superior enemy numbers and without any hope of help from the motherland.
 Furthermore the Turks were employing new tactics.
 The entire belt of walls surrounding the town and the exterior plain was filled with earth up to the top of the fortifications.
 In the meantime a number of tunnels were dug towards and under the city walls to undermine and breach them.

 In July, 1571 the Turks eventually breached the fortifications and their forces broke into the citadel, being repulsed only at the cost of heavy losses.
 With provisions and ammunition running out, and no sign of relief from Venice on August 1, Bragadin asked for terms of surrender.

 Venetian chronicles claim the Turks lost some 52,000 men in five major assaults, including the first son of the Turk commander, Lala Kara Mustafa Pasha.
 The Venetian garrison lost nearly 8,000 soldiers and was reduced to just nine hundred soldiers, many of them wounded and starving (like the local civilians who in the last month were continuously begging Bragadin to surrender).